zinja-coder/jadx-ai/README.md

 # JADX-AI (v0.0.1-beta)

+> It is a still in beta version, so expects bugs, crashes and logical erros.

 > Fork of [JADX](https://github.com/skylot/jadx) with Model Context Protocol (MCP) integration for AI-powered static code analysis and real-time code review and reverse engineering tasks using Claude.

 ![jadx-ai-banner.png](img.png) generated using AI tools.